On Geometric Structure of Point Particles: Abelian Plasma Analogy for an Abstract Form of Spatial Transformation

-\subsubsection{Elementary excitation representation of a non-propagative massive photon}
+\subsubsection{Elementary Excitation Representation of a Non-propagative Massive Photon}

 The density profile is inverted with respect to the propagation direction of the light.
-As shown in \fref{fig:1}(b), we configure low density region~I with the plasma frequency of $\omega_{p1}$ and high density region~II with $\omega_{p}\left(>\omega_{p1}\right)$ such that an infinite contact surface separates them.
-The light with $\omega\left(>\omega_{p1}\right)$ propagating through the region~I normally incidents on the surface to be transmitted to the region~II.
-Here, the situation is considered in which the transmitted light decays due to $\omega<\omega_{p}$.
+As shown in Fig.~\ref{fig:1}(b), we configure low density region~I with the plasma frequency of $\omega_{p1}$ and high density region~II with $\omega_{p}\,(>\omega_{p1})$ such that an infinite contact surface separates them.
+The light with $\omega\,(>\omega_{p1})$ propagating through the region~I normally incidents on the surface, to be transmitted to the region~II.
+Here, we consider the situation in which the transmitted light decays because of $\omega<\omega_{p}$.
 For the dispersion relations same as given above, we obtain, for $k\to k_{2}$, the following representation of $k_{2}$:

 making the negative sign have the physical meaning that a damping solution has been chosen.
 Again keeping the ratio of $\omega/\omega_{p}$, $\omega\downarrow\omega_{p1}$ is taken to give $k\to 0$, and then, the wavenumber transformation can be expressed as